Programming with Cables and Software

 - What is the significance of FCC Part 90 regulations, and how do they relate to the purchase and legitimate use of a radio in Canada?

 - What are the legal requirements governing the programming of Commercial Type Approved radios under the Radio Communications Act, and how to they apply to me?

 - What is a tone code, and why is it used?

 If you can answer those questions off the top of your head, you are ready to get started and should find the programming process relatively painless.
 If not, spend some time researching the above before deciding if programming is a good fit for you.
 Be warned, we encounter many users who end up tearing their hair out when attempting to program their radios for the first time.
 This is not an endeavour that you can do easily if you can't check all the boxes above

-Radio programming software communicates with the radio using serial protocols.
 As your computer probably no longer has a serial port, you'll need to use a USB cable.
+Radio programming software for analog communicates with the radio using USB to serial chipsets.
 There is more information on that, and the ensuing scandal that resulted with the cables being made by many of the vendors here.

 The SiLabs UART works will in windows.
 Depending on your version, you might have to download the drivers for your version of Windows from the SiLabs website.
 The FTDI chip is what is used in aftermarket cables such as those from RT Systems (see below) has potential advantages if using the cables with a wider variety of operating systems, or being included in the Windows updates.
 We are still in the process of evaluating the pros and cons of using one over the other, and will update here once we've had a chance to work with them more.

 The drivers for these cables are available on our downloads page (access information is available to our clients from your post-purchase follow up response).
 So this eliminates the first frustrating part of the programming experience.